kangs9d/kangs9d/README.md

   - Are paper straws scientifically better for the environment than plastic straws?
 - League Of Legends!
 I recently reached Emerald 4
 - Anyone who has a true, unvarnished, and consistent attitude toward life
-- Anyone from whom I can learn something
+- Anyone from whom I can learn something
 - Animals!
 I really like animals (especially dogs and parrots)

 # What I don't like